 If you'd like even more recipes and ways to prepare tomatoes the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.

 Tomatoes are also an excellent source vitamin C, biotin, molybdenum and vitamin K. They are also a very good source of copper, potassium, manganese, dietary fiber, vitamin A (in the form of beta-carotene), vitamin B6, folate, niacin, vitamin E and phosphorus.
 Additionally, they are a good source of chromium, pantothenic acid, protein, choline, zinc and iron.
+These 22 total nutrient rankings for tomato actually places this amazing vegetable right alongside of a vegetable like kale in terms of total nutrient rankings.
+(Kale comes up with 20 total nutrient rankings in our rating system, described below.)

 Tomatoes, sliced, raw